avenika100/SQLalchemy-challenge/README.md

 Important

-Code is in climate_starter.ipynb folder. app.py code needs to be run in an integrated terminal by typing "python app.py". once you get the link copy and past it in the web browser (chrome or safari).
+The code is in the climate_starter.ipynb folder. app.py code must be run in an integrated terminal by typing "python app.py".
+Once you get the link, copy and paste it in the web browser (Chrome or Safari).

 Instructions
 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.
 The following sections outline the steps that you need to take to accomplish this task.